mdb/testing-with-xvfb/presentation.md

 ---

+# No problem!

+---

 ### Docker

 (not JavaScript)

+* container engine
 * "sandbox" with everything code needs to run
 * code, runtime, system tools, system libraries
-* layer of abstraction of OS-level virtualization beyond VM
+* layer of abstraction of Linux OS-level virtualization beyond VM

 ---